birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_cooling.md

 * Some units offered it in 2000s (inconsistent across country), but NICE guidance recommending use came out in 2010, and became more widespread use by 2011 - so there will be change over time and across the country in use
 * Will include infants who do not go on to develop detectable brain injury

 **Conclusion:** Recommended.
 Alone, this outcome is specific to HIE and should capture moderate to severe HIE cases.
 Requires consideration of whether certain units would be more likely to treat certain infants (either over time, or who don't meet the accepted criteria).
+Do be aware though that use of this as an outcome means that your definition of HIE is that criteria used to decide whether infants require cooling.
 `````

 ## What is it?